 Posted on: 13-06-2019 in Financial Planning

 Unlike the UK, schools in the Middle East charge yearly fees.
 Expats may have school fees included in their relocation package, but expecting parents already working abroad may not be so lucky.
-Rent and school fees are considered the two biggest expenses for expats living in the UAE.
-The cost of education varies depending on location and the fees can be substantial.

 Managing your finances as a new parent has never been so important and our industry experts can help guide you through the best way to do this.
 If you would like to get in touch, please contact us using the form below.